 \subsection{Network Architecture}

-\textbf{Euclidean BTSP:} Our training framework can easily be used by any existing policy gradient based networks to solve TSP.
-In this work, we adopt and modify the architecture from existing works to solve euclidean BTSP.
+\textbf{Euclidean BTSP:} Our training framework can easily be used by any existing policy gradient-based networks to solve TSP.
+In this work, we adopt and modify the architecture from existing works to solve Euclidean BTSP.
 The first network we use is Encode Attend Navigate (EAN) network \cite{deepTsp5}.
-The second network we use is Attention network (AT) from \cite{kool2018attention}.
-We refer to these modified networks trained with our framework as \textbf{PA-EAN} and \textbf{PA-AT} respectively.
+The second network we use is the Attention network (AT) from \cite{kool2018attention}.
+We refer to these modified networks trained with our framework as \textbf{PA-EAN} and \textbf{PA-AT}, respectively.

-The input for euclidean BTSP is $4D$ coordinates of the cities.
-In order to generate a set of dominant tours, we augment these network architecture by adding an input of a set of preference vectors $W$ of size $K$.
+The input for Euclidean BTSP is $4D$ coordinates of the cities, where each pair of coordinates is used to calculate the corresponding objective.
+To generate a set of dominant tours, we augment these network architecture by adding an input of a set of preference vectors $W$ of size $K$.
 Each $\vec{w}_k \in W$ is encoded in higher dimensions using a single layer feed-forward network.
 These additional layers learn features corresponding to different preferences.
-This encoding is then combined with the encoded representation of the graph and then passed on to the decoder.
+This encoding is combined with the encoded representation of the graph and then passed on to the decoder.
 With this architecture, the network can be trained for various preferences.

-\textbf{Non-Euclidean BTSP:} For the case where the input is an adjacency matrix, we are required to learn a representation of each city corresponding to each objective, which are used as an input to the network to generate a set of TSP tours.
-A Graph Transformer based encoder by Sykora \textit{et al.} \cite{sykora2020multi} is used to learn this representation.
-The input to the encoder is the adjacency matrix $A_{j}$ and an initial set of feature for each city ${s}^j = [{a}^{j}_{1}...{a}^{j}_{n}]$ where $j \in \{1,2\}$.
-The description for initial feature for $i^{th}$ city corresponding to the $j^{th}$ objective, $a^{j}_{i} \in \mathbb{R}^3$, is determined using Table.~\ref{tab:fts}.
+\textbf{Non-Euclidean BTSP:} For the case where the input is an adjacency matrix, we are required to learn a representation of each city corresponding to each objective.
+This representation is used as an input to the network to generate a set of TSP tours.
+A graph transformer-based encoder by Sykora \textit{et al.} \cite{sykora2020multi} is used to learn this representation.
+The input to the encoder is the adjacency matrix $\mathrm{\mathbf{H_j}}$ and an initial set of features of each city in the graph, $s$ given by ${s}^j = [{a}^{j}_{1}...{a}^{j}_{n}]$ where $j \in \{1,2\}$.
+The description of the initial feature for the $i^{th}$ city corresponding to the $j^{th}$ objective, $a^{j}_{i} \in \mathbb{R}^3$, is given in Table~\ref{tab:fts}.